Paul Anderson (weightlifter): Death

 As a child, Anderson suffered from Bright's disease (now known as chronic nephritis), a kidney disorder, and he eventually died from kidney disease on August 15, 1994, at the age of 61.

 Legacy

 Anderson's true life testimony can be heard through the Unshackled! radio ministry.
 It was first broadcast as program number 2521 and later redramatized as program number 3478.
-Unshackled! has also produced a comic booklet telling Anderson's story.
+Unshackled! has also produced a comic booklet telling Anderson's story, which includes breaking a brick and stopping bank robbers.

 Paul Anderson Memorial Park, located at the corner of East Tugalo Street and Big A Road in Toccoa, is named for Anderson.
 The park features a life-size sculpture of him performing an overhead barbell lift.
 The sculpture was created by Jerry McKenna, renowned American sculptor.

-Was once a contestant on “You Bet Your Life” with Groucho Marx.
+Was once a contestant on "You Bet Your Life" with Groucho Marx.
 Paul and his partner answered four questions correctly, winning them $1000.

 In July 2019, an episode of the History Channel show The Strongest Man in History featured Paul Anderson's story and several of his historic feats of strength.